 Regions.
-The node set V is divided into two disjoint sets, $V_r$ and $V_f$ , representing real and fake accounts, respectively.
-We refer to the subgraph induced by $V_r$ as the real region $G_r$ , which includes all real accounts and the friendships between them.
-Likewise, we refer to the subgraph induced by $V_f$ as the fake region $G_f$ .
-The regions are connected by a set of attack edges $E_a$ between victim and fake accounts.
-We assume the OSN operator is aware of a small set of trusted accounts $V_t$ , which are known to be real accounts and are not victims.
+The node set V is divided into two disjoint sets, V_r and V_f , representing real and fake accounts, respectively.
+We refer to the subgraph induced by V_r as the real region G_r , which includes all real accounts and the friendships between them.
+Likewise, we refer to the subgraph induced by V_f as the fake region G_f .
+The regions are connected by a set of attack edges E_a between victim and fake accounts.
+We assume the OSN operator is aware of a small set of trusted accounts V_t , which are known to be real accounts that are not victims.